Multilingual Code Co-Evolution Using Large Language Models: Dataset

 To collect the paired changes, we first assign a unique identifier to each method in the projects (for both \Java and \Cs projects) based on the method signature, class name and path to the file where the method is defined.
 Similar to the strategy used by \citet{CodeXGLUE}, we then pair the \Java methods and \Cs methods according to the similarity of their unique identifiers.
 This strategy is effective because the ported \Cs project has very similar structure and naming rules for classes and methods to the corresponding \Java project.

 We use the following rules to extract the aligned code changes: \begin{enumerate}[topsep=3pt,itemsep=1ex,partopsep=0ex,parsep=0ex,leftmargin=*] \item For each \Java method change, we extract the code changes in the paired \Cs method that happen no later than 90 days of the \Java change as the \emph{possible matched code change}.
-We use the commit date as the time of the change. \item To filter those unrelated code changes, we subtokenize and normalize all the possible matched code changes based on camelCase (e.g., \CodeIn{lastModified} to \CodeIn{last}\ \CodeIn{modi}\-\CodeIn{fied}) and disregard those \Java and \Cs matched changes that have the Jaccard similarity~\cite{Jaccard} lower than predefined threshold in terms of added and removed sub-tokens as well as the added and deleted lines of code. \item For each \Java code change and \Cs code change, we only select the most similar corresponding code change if there are multiple possible matched code changes. \end{enumerate}
+We use the commit date as the time of the change. \item To filter unrelated code changes, we compute the Jaccard similarity~\cite{Jaccard} between \Cs and \Java added and deleted lines.
+We further refine the filtering by sub-tokenizing these lines based on camelCase conventions (e.g., \CodeIn{lastModified} to \CodeIn{last}\ \CodeIn{modi}\-\CodeIn{fied}) and compute Jaccard similarity only for the added and deleted tokens.
+We only keep possible matched code changes that have the token-level Jaccard similarity higher than \tokenJaccardThreshold{} and the line-level Jaccard similarity higher than \lineJaccardThreshold{}. \item For each \Java code change and \Cs code change, we only select the most similar corresponding code change if there are multiple possible matched code changes. \end{enumerate}